ctsit/nSOFA_calculation/README.md

     openxlsx
     readxl

-__Note The dependency management system [renv](https://rstudio.github.io/renv/articles/renv.html) is used to ensure the packages and their required dependencies are installed.__
+__Note: The dependency management system [renv](https://rstudio.github.io/renv/articles/renv.html) is used to ensure that specific package versions and their required dependencies are installed.
+See [collaborating with renv](https://rstudio.github.io/renv/articles/collaborating.html) for instructions  on how to restore the project library locally.__

 ## About the Data
 The data was acquired from the University of Florida Integrated Data Repository (IDR) under the aegis of IRB #201902780.
 The principal investigator on this IRB is James L Wynn, MD.
 The data sets are exports from the IDR's Epic Clarity system.